 Decades ago, being a lady often meant deferring to men.
-However, today's women can be ladylike while still making their own decisions, without having to consult the men in their lives.
-Etiquette for a lady is more about showing respect for others than following a list of outdated rules.
+However, if you are a woman of today, you can be ladylike and make your own decisions.
+Etiquette for a lady is more about being respectful and respectable than about following a list of outdated rules.

-What Defines a Lady?
+What Defines a Lady Today?

-Good Social Manners
+Good Social Manners (for Men and Women)

 Take Time to Improve

 Everyone can find ways to make self-improvements.
 Try new things and learn to do them to the best of your ability.
 Do not be afraid of new fashion, but avoid trying to look like something you aren’t.
 Take classes to learn new things and have a sense of humor as you bumble through.

 Social etiquette for all to live by: